Get E-Book

 ES Modules

-The first signal is usually the file itself. .mjs is ESM, .cjs is CommonJS, and .js follows the package scope it lives under.
-Once a file is treated as ESM, its imports are resolved before evaluation, its exports are live bindings, and top-level await can delay modules that depend on it.
+Once a file is treated as ESM, Node handles it differently from CommonJS.
+Its imports are resolved before the body runs.
+Its exports are live bindings.
+Top-level await can delay modules that depend on it.
 Dynamic import() enters the same ESM loader at runtime and returns a promise for the module namespace object.

 Format Detection

-File extension wins first.
-A .mjs file is always ESM, and a .cjs file is always CommonJS.
-There is no package configuration involved in that choice.
-If a file ends in .mjs, Node sends it through the ES module loader regardless of any package.json settings around it.
+A .mjs file is always ESM.
+A .cjs file is always CommonJS.
+Package settings do not override those extensions.
+If a file ends in .mjs, Node sends it through the ES module loader.

 json